 If you are just starting out in learning modern calligraphy and want to watch the Nikko G in action, you might consider the Amy Style video course.
 That should make learning a bit easier as well as familiarize you with the nib more.

 Another thing I really love about the Nikko G is its ability to transition from a calligraphy nib to a drawing nib.
 Really, if you have one, try drawing something with it — after all, it was originally intended for creating drawings/comics.
-I used a Nikko G nib and sumi ink for the drawings below, and I found that I prefer drawing with the dip pen + Nikko G nib to drawing with regular pens.
-It just felt easier to control!
-That’s probably because it’s not immediately responsive like a normal pen (e.g. a Micron) is; if I was hesitating about putting pressure on the pen, the pen didn’t write — which is good because that meant less mistakes!
+I used a Nikko G nib for the drawings below, and I really enjoyed using it.

 Here are some other advantages of using the Nikko G nib:

 - It’s sturdy and long-lasting.
-No one can say for sure how long a nib will last (it depends on your usage/handling), but I have had Nikko G nibs last for several months, up to a year.
+No one can say for sure how long a nib will last (it depends on your usage/handling).
+However, I have had Nikko G nibs last for several months, up to a year.
 That’s not a bad $1.55 investment!

 - It writes incredibly smooth, especially when paired with non-fibrous papers (such as Rhodia paper).

-- The Nikko G nibs fits in just about any straight pen holder (as opposed to, say, the Brause EF66, which won’t fit in a plastic Speedball holder).
+- The Nikko G nibs fits in just about any straight pen holder.
+(Compare this to, say, the Brause EF66, which won’t fit in a plastic Speedball holder).

 It is, of course, risky to use adjectives like “the best”.
-I’m sure that not everyone will agree with me that this is the very best calligraphy nib for beginners, but I have received feedback from learners indicating that the Nikko G revolutionized their calligraphy and confidence.
+I’m sure that not everyone will agree with me that this is the very best calligraphy nib for beginners.
+However, I have received feedback from learners indicating that the Nikko G revolutionized their calligraphy and confidence.
 A lot of these learners experienced the same problem I did: their previous nib wouldn’t cooperate, so the natural assumption was, “I’m just not good at this.”
-If you’re at that point, try the Nikko G. Be sure to prime it with dish soap and an old toothbrush first, as explained in the Lowdown on Calligraphy Nibs post, and you’ll be ready to start writing!
+If you’re at that point, try the Nikko G. Be sure to prime it with a potato first, as explained in the How to Prepare New Calligraphy Nibs for Use post, and you’ll be ready to start writing!

-If you can’t find the Nikko G nib, variations of it (the Zebra G, Tachikawa G) will also serve you well!
+If the Nikko G nib isn’t available in your area, variations of it (like the Zebra G) will also work!
 If you live in the EU, Scribbler’s is a great place to purchase this nib; in the Phillipines, you’ll find it at Create Crafts; and in Australia, you can order from Wills Quills.
-In the US, Paper & Ink Arts is one of many stores that stocks the Nikko G. (If you reside in a country that I have left out [of course, there are many!], I apologize!
-If you know where to order a Nikko G nib in your country, a link in the comments would be greatly appreciated.)
+In the US, Paper & Ink Arts is one of many stores that stocks the Nikko G.